This isn't just a product

 The Island of Masbate

-Visited the island of Masbate and discussed among the city Mayor on how we can support their constituent in accordance with providing an effective and cost-effective lighting system.
+Visited the island of Masbate and held discussions with the city mayor on how we can support their constituents by providing an effective and cost-efficient lighting solution.

 Barangay Papaya Community